detail, Usted, de lejos y hasta muy cerca (2016)

 about:

-She is known for designing and fabricating her own lightweight, diminutive 360° projectors and image systems to produce expansive
+She is known for designing and fabricating her own lightweight, diminutive 360° projectors and image systems in order to produce immersive gallery installations that

-In the award-winning public artwork Flow, Bowie’s thousandfold images evolved in scale and content in a 30’x13’ projected mis-en-scene
+In the award winning public artwork Flow, her thousandfold images evolved in scale and content in a 30 x13 foot projected mis-en-scene

 deeper dive....(oeuvre)